Summary

 Compare that to a 28.2% premium to NAV for HTGC and a 12.3% discount to NAV for TPVG, as of midday on 12/15/22.

-While TPVG has a larger discount to NAV right now, it is probably merited because it is externally managed while TRIN is internally managed.

-Thus, TRIN looks like the cheapest option in the venture debt space relative to the quality and shareholder-alignment of management.
+TRIN looks like the cheapest option in the venture debt space relative to the quality and shareholder-alignment of management.

 If you believe, as I do, that we are near the peak in the Fed's rate-hiking cycle, with perhaps 25-50 basis points of further upside to the Fed Funds rate (if that), then now might be the ideal time to buy TRIN.
 Shares have been driven into the ground, and based on the regular quarterly dividend of $0.45 alone (without considering the supplemental dividend), TRIN offers a dividend yield of 16.7%.